avik-pal/cs335-compiler/README.md

 # -o flag redirects the output to the out_file
 ```

+#### Milestone 2
+We implemented the parser for an (extended) ANSI C version which outputs a dot file which can then be visualized using any standing dot file viewer.
+We expect `ply` and `graphviz` to be installed

+We test it using the testcases present in the `tests/` sub-directory.
+The procedure to build and run the program is as follows:

 ## Design Details

 * Column and Line Numbers start from 1